DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 ## How To: Create a Shop

-1. Place a **chest** where you want your shop
+1. Place a **chest or barrel** where you want your shop.
+Barrels are a popular choice for dense shop areas — they have no open animation and no 1-block air requirement on top, which keeps neighbouring shops visually clean and reduces client-side rendering load.
-2. Fill the chest with the items you want to sell
+2. Fill the container with the items you want to sell
 3. **Hold one of the items** in your main hand
-4. Look at the chest (within 5 blocks) and run:
+4. Look at the container (within 5 blocks) and run:
    ```
    /shop create <price>
    ```
 5. A confirmation prompt appears showing the creation fee.
 Click **[Confirm]** to pay and create the shop
-6. A floating item display spawns above the chest showing what the shop sells
+6. A floating item display spawns above the container showing what the shop sells

 Your shop is now live.
-Other players can right-click the chest to purchase items.
+Other players can right-click the container to purchase items.
+Double chests work as shops too — the full double inventory counts toward stock.

 ### Restocking

-**Sneak + right-click** your shop chest to open it normally and add more items.
+**Sneak + right-click** your shop container to open it normally and add more items.

 ---

 ## How To: Buy from a Shop

-1. Find a shop (look for floating items above chests)
+1. Find a shop (look for floating items above chests or barrels)
-2. **Right-click** the chest
+2. **Right-click** the container
 3. You'll see the item, price, and a confirmation prompt:
    ```
    Buy 1x Diamond for 50.00 Dogcoins?